 /**

-* Identify an existing table alias that is compatible with the current
+* Identifies an existing table alias that is compatible with the current

 * query clause.